Home / Languages / Duolingo Spanish Review

 Too Easy

-Something else I have noticed in using Duolingo Spanish for a second time is that the program overall feels a bit easier.
+Something else I have noticed in using Duolingo Spanish for a second time is that the work all feels a bit easier.

 Now, it could just be me, but it feels like post-update, the program is much heavier on repetition.
-Every stepping stone on the path just hammers the same phrases and concepts, over and over.
+Every stepping stone hammers the same phrases and concepts, over and over.
+I’m not talking about genuinely helpful review.
+My actual experience felt more like redoing work I’d already mastered to the point of boredom.

 Too Many Ads In The Free Version

-Full disclosure, my fourth negative is something I actually haven’t experienced myself since I pay for Super Duolingo, their ad-free premium version.
-However, I’ve heard from a lot of people on the free plan that the ads are much heavier and more frequent after the update.
+Full disclosure, my fourth negative is something I haven’t experienced myself, since I pay for Super Duolingo, their ad-free premium version.
+However, I’ve heard from a lot of people on the free plan that the ads are much heavier and more frequent lately.

-To be honest, this doesn’t really shock me.
-If we peel back the layers, one of the biggest points of the update for Duolingo was to get more people to upgrade to the paid Super Duolingo.
+This doesn’t shock me.
+If we peel back the layers, one of the biggest points of the update was to get more people to upgrade to the paid Super Duolingo.

 Duolingo Spanish free version ads